Cinnamon-Agency/template-nodejs/README.md

 ## **Communication protocols** <a name="protocol"></a>

 In our application, we've seamlessly integrated both HTTP and WebSocket protocols to cater to diverse communication needs.
 Leveraging the versatile Express.js framework, we efficiently manage server operations and HTTP requests, ensuring robustness and scalability.
 Additionally, for WebSocket communications, we've opted for the native WS module, which provides efficient handling of real-time data exchange, enhancing responsiveness and interactivity within our application.
 By utilizing these technologies in tandem, we deliver a comprehensive solution capable of meeting various communication requirements while maintaining performance and reliability.

+## **Documentation** <a name="docs"></a>

+In addition to our database setup, we prioritize comprehensive documentation for our Node.js applications, including the integration of Swagger.
+Clear and detailed documentation ensures that our codebase is easily understandable and accessible to all team members.
+By incorporating Swagger, we provide an interactive API documentation platform that facilitates seamless communication between developers, stakeholders, and other project members.
+Swagger enables us to document endpoints, request/response payloads, and authentication mechanisms, enhancing clarity and consistency across our API implementations.
+This commitment to documentation, bolstered by Swagger, fosters collaboration, accelerates onboarding processes for new team members, and ultimately contributes to the long-term maintainability and scalability of our applications.

 ## **Conclusion** <a name="conclusion"></a>